How to Fix "ifconfig: Command not Found" on Linux

 How to Fix ifconfig Command Not Found?

 The ifconfig command is part of the net-tools package, a Linux network utility deprecated because of a lack of maintenance and IPv6 support.
+While certain distributions still come with net-tools preinstalled, others don't, which can cause this error.

-The following sections explain how to fix the ifconfig "command not found" issue.
+The following sections explain how to fix the "ifconfig: command not found" issue.

-Method 1: Install net-tools
+Option 1: Install net-tools

 sudo apt update

-2. Install net-tools with apt.
+2. Install net-tools with apt:

 sudo apt install net-tools